fosslight/fosslight-guide-en/prechecker/README.md

        - Example) fosslight_prechecker -e "dev/" "tests/"
    - ⚠️ File names and extensions are **case-sensitive**, so please enter them exactly as intended. <br>

-- **(For Windows)** Run using executable file
-  - Download fosslight_prechecker_windows.exe from [FOSSLight Prechecker - Release](https://github.com/fosslight/fosslight_prechecker/releases)
-  - Two methods available:
-    - 1) Move the executable to the desired path and double-click to run
-      - Runs only the default Lint mode
-    - 2) Run via command line
-      - Open 'cmd'
-      - Run from the path where the file is located, following the 'How to Run by Mode and Parameters' instructions
-         ex) fosslight_prechecker lint -p src/

 <br><br>

 ## lint mode